kumarsumit1/JavaExamples/src/main/resources/Git/git.md

 Git stash save : saves the changes to the stash
 Git stash list : list the stash points
-Git stash pop  : merges the changes from stash to workbook and also deletes the point from Stash list Git stash show : command shows the summary of the stash diffs.
+Git stash show : command shows the summary of the stash diffs.
 The above command considers only the latest stash.
+Git stash pop  : merges the changes from stash to workbook and also deletes the point from Stash list Git stash apply: merges the changes from stash to workbook but do not delete the point from stash. `git stash pop` is `git stash apply` && `git stash drop`

+## To Fix merge issues while pulling from origin

+git stash
+git pull origin master :
+git diff stash@{0}     : compare stash with working copy git stash apply        : merges with working directory, perform manual merging git add/commit/push

 Introduction to Git - Core Concepts  https://www.youtube.com/watch?v=uR6G2v_WsRA Introduction to Git - Branching and Merging    https://www.youtube.com/watch?v=FyAAIHHClqI Introduction to Git - Remotes  https://www.youtube.com/watch?v=Gg4bLk8cGNo